In April 2013, WordPress installations around the world were subjected to a worldwide brute force attack.

 (WP Security Issues.
 Screenshot source: WebDesign.org)

-Like all robust web platforms, WordPress is updated regularly in order to address new security vulnerabilities that could arise.
-Improving security is always a concern, and to that end, you should always keep up to date with the latest version of WordPress software, plugins, themes, etc..
+Like many modern software applications, WordPress is updated regularly in order to deal with new security problems that can arise.
+Improving security is an ongoing concern, and to that end, you should always keep your WordPress software, themes, and plugins updated to the latest version.

 WordPress Is Used By Many Security-Conscious Businesses!

-The amount of misinformation online about WordPress security has even caused the co-founder of WordPress, Matt Mullenweg, to chime in and reply to posts online.
+The amount of misinformation online about how secure WordPress is has even led the co-founder of WordPress, Matt Mullenweg, to chime into the online discussion.

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.